abmahmoodi/ai-chat/README.md

 This is a Telegram bot to access OpenAI API and creates a chat bot like ChatGPT.

 ## Install
-You need to install Ruby 3.2.0 and Rails 7.0 and then run the following command in project root path
+You need to install Ruby 3.2.0, Rails 7.0, PostgreSQL and then run the following command on project root path:

   bundle install